7h3rAm/7h3rAm.github.io/_posts/vulnhub-kioptrix1.md

 [VulnHub] Kioptrix: Level 1 (#1)
 ===============
 date: 28/Sep/2019
-summary: This is the summary for an awesome post.
+summary: This is a writeup for VulnHub machine Kioptrix: Level 1 (#1).
 tags: vulnhub, writeup

 ## Overview